DMickens/vertica-nodejs-archive/packages/v-connection-string/README.md

     To use vertica-nodejs linked locally from source (not recommended in production): ``` TO DO - Take notes from http://confluence.verticacorp.com/display/DEV/Node.js+Development+Resources```

 -->
+## Usage

+var parse = require('pg-connection-string').parse;
+var config = parse('vertica://someuser:somepassword@somehost:381/somedatabase')

+The resulting config contains a subset of the following properties:
+* `host` - Vertica server hostname
+* `port` - port on which to connect
+* `user` - User with which to authenticate to the server
+* `password` - Corresponding password
+* `database` - Database name within the server
 ### Features

 - Pure JavaScript client and native libpq bindings share _the same API_